-- To implement this Plan, the Minister will, in collaboration with other Ministers of the Crown where appropriate, identify, establish, or update the following: - a) the delineated built boundary and undelineated built-up areas; - b) the size and location of the urban growth centres; and - c) a standard methodology for land needs assessment. - 2.
-To implement this Plan, the Province will identify, establish, or update the following: - a) the Agricultural System for the GGH; and b) the Natural Heritage System for the GGH.
+- To implement this Plan, the Minister will, in collaboration with other 1.
+Ministers of the Crown where appropriate, identify, establish, or update the following: - a) the delineated built boundary; - b) the size and location of the urban growth centres; - c) a standard methodology for land needs assessment; and - d) provincially significant employment zones. - 2.
+To implement this Plan, the Province will identify, establish, or update the following: